veeranna-mh/streamlit_Dec_2024/README.md

 To Demonstrate Machine Learning Model deployment using Streamlit.
-Also deployed it on AWS.
+Also deploye it on AWS.